 The proposal complies with this finding.
 The proposed project design situates the residential lots surrounding and facing onto central common open space amenity areas.
-This design results in a side and reverse frontage condition along Lurin, Cole, and Mariposa Avenues, which is common throughout the surrounding neighborhood.
+This design results in a side and reverse frontage condition along Lurin Avenue, which is common throughout the surrounding neighborhood.
 However, a majority of the surrounding development consists of conventional subdivisions which are not subject to the same common usable open space or perimeter setback requirements applicable to Planned Residential Developments.
-In conventional subdivisions in the RE and R-1 Zones, reverse and side frontage lots are not subject to any perimeter landscaped setback requirement.
+In conventional subdivisions in the R-1 Zones, reverse and side frontage lots are not subject to any perimeter landscaped setback requirement.
 Fence and wall setbacks, observed at existing developments in the immediate project area, range from zero to five feet.

-Compliance with the required landscaped setback provision would create a landscaped setback area that would be inconsistent with the surrounding pattern of development, and thus constitute an exceptional circumstance that does not apply to other property in the same zone or neighborhood.
+Compliance with the required landscaped setback provision would create a landscaped setback area that would be inconsistent with the surrounding pattern of development, and constitute an exceptional circumstance that does not apply to other property in the same zone or neighborhood.

-3. Granting this request will not prove materially detrimental to the public welfare or injurious to the property or improvements in the neighborhood in which the property is located.

-The proposal complies with this finding.
-In addition to the proposed project perimeter landscape setbacks, there will be 20 feet of landscaped parkway on the Lurin Avenue right-of-way, 10 feet of landscaped parkway on the Cole Avenue right-of-way, and 10 feet of landscaped parkway on the Mariposa Avenue right-of-way.
+- 3. Granting this request will not prove materially detrimental to the public welfare or injurious to the property or improvements in the neighborhood in which the property is located. - The proposal complies with this finding.
+In addition to the proposed project perimeter landscape setback, there will be 5 feet to 18 feet of landscaped parkway on the Lurin Avenue right-of-way.
 The combination of the proposed perimeter landscaping and parkway will soften the aesthetic of the perimeter walls and create the appearance of a larger landscape setback.
 The proposed project will provide sufficient area for enhanced landscape planting along the public street frontages.
-It includes construction of sidewalks, curbs and gutters, utility relocation, and stormwater treatment facilities.
+It includes construction of sidewalks, curbs and gutters.
 These improvements will benefit the Orangecrest neighborhood.
-Granting the Variance request will not be materially detrimental to the public welfare and surrounding property improvements.

-4. Granting the request will not be contrary to the objectives of the General Plan.

-The proposal complies with this finding.
-Granting the Variance to allow walls within a reduced project perimeter landscape setback along public streets is consistent the objectives and policies of the General Plan 2025.
-The proposal will provide a diversity of single-family residential housing and product types within an existing single-family neighborhood consistent with General Plan 2025 Goal H-1, Objective LU-75, and Objective LU-89
+Granting the Variance request will not be materially detrimental to the public welfare and surrounding property improvements. - 4.
+Granting the request will not be contrary to the objectives of the General Plan. - The proposal complies with this finding.
+Granting the Variance to allow a reduced project perimeter landscape setback along Lurin Avenue is not contrary to the objectives and policies of the General Plan 2025.
+The proposal will provide a diversity of single-family residential housing and product types within an existing single-family neighborhood consistent with General Plan 2025 Goal H-1, Objective LU-75, and Objective LU-89.